-What is Automated penetration testing ?
+What is Automated Penetration Testing ?

 In the modern digital landscape, cyber threats are constantly evolving.
 As such, it’s not enough for organizations to be reactive in their cybersecurity.
 To be adequately prepared for attacks, organizations must stay on the front foot and proactively upscale their cybersecurity measure before attacks can occur.
 This, in essence, is what automated penetration testing is all about.